FancyDucc/3D-Particle-System/docs/properties/basic-properties.md

 # Basic Properties

-The 3D Particle Emitter system comes with many properties that you can adjust to create particle effects.
-Below are the basic properties that you can change, along with a brief description of what each one does and how to use them.
+The system comes with many properties that you can adjust to create particle effects.
+Below are the basic properties that you can change.

 ## **Acceleration**